yext/answers-search-ui/README.md

 ## Location Bias Component

-The location component component shows location that used for location bias and allow user to improve accuracy with HTML5 geolocation.
+The location bias component shows location that used for location bias and allow user to improve accuracy with HTML5 geolocation.

 ```html
 <div class="location-bias-container"></div>